symbiontik/k3s-gitops/README.md

     1. [prometheus](https://github.com/prometheus/prometheus) - System and service metric collector
     1. [grafana](https://github.com/grafana/grafana) - Metric and data visualization platform
     1. [node-exporter](https://github.com/prometheus/node_exporter) - Exports node metrics

+**Note**: The deployment parameters for each of these Kubernetes applications is controlled through its respective [Helm chart]().
+The Helm chart values that have been set in this repository are to enable essential functionality for the scope of this guide.
+Feel free to explore each respective Helm chart after completing this guide to expand and customize these applications.

 1. Initialize Flux on your Kubernetes cluster.